slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"My father didn’t tell me how to live.
 He lived and let me watch him do it."
 -- Clarence Budington Kelland*

+> *"Every father should remember one day his son will follow his example, not his advice."
+-- Charles Kettering*

+> *"Children need models rather than critics."
+-- Joseph Joubert*

-> *"Don’t force your children into your ways, for they were created for a time different from your own." (...)
+> *"Don’t force your children into your ways, for they were created for a time different from your own."
-"The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them."
 -- Plato*

 > *"The father who does not teach his son his duties is equally guilty with the son who neglects them."